-Canadians Banting and Best discover how to extract insulin from animals for human use.
+Canadians Banting and Best discover how to extract insulin from animals to treat diabetes in humans.

 The first experiments to extract insulin from animals for human use are carried out in the cellar of the Pedersen brothers on Fuglebakkevej in Denmark.

 Harald and Thorvald Pedersen design a special syringe – the Novo syringe – which patients can use to inject themselves with insulin.
 This was something new, as the Nordisk insulin was in tablet form and had to be dissolved and swallowed.
 The Pedersen brothers name their firm Novo Terapeutisk Laboratorium.

 Novo builds its first factory at Fuglebakken in Denmark.
 The architect is Arne Jacobsen, one of Denmark's most successful architects and designers.

 Thorvald Pedersen decides to expand the business by producing enzymes.

 The frozen pancreas used for insulin production also contained enzymes – however, when extracting the insulin, it was believed that you ”de-activated” the enzymes.
 So the residue after insulin extraction was not used for anything except feed.
 However, most pancreas in the world at this point in time were not used for insulin but for treatment of leather.
 So – looking at the supply problems of pancreas owing to WW II – Thorvald decided to find out if it was not possible to use the same pancreas for both insulin extraction and enzymes production.
 This would cut expenses and lessen the demand for pancreas worldwide.